 In addition, 38 per cent of girls aged 15-18 are married before the age of 18.
 Children living and working in the street and migrant children face serious challenges in accessing basic services and rights.

 Many children in Sudan are not living with their families, mainly due to armed conflict, displacement and poverty.
-Only 82 per cent of children aged 0–17 are living in a family environment, while 3.5 per cent live with neither parent.
-These figures do not include children living on the streets, or those in armed groups, engaged in child labour such as gold mining, or residing in institutions.
+Only 82 per cent of children below eighteen years of age are living in a family environment, while 3.5 per cent live without their parents, including children living on the streets, or those engaged in child labour such as gold mining, or residing in institutions (UNICEF, 2019).

 Sudan is among the five countries with the highest prevalence of Female Genital Mutilation (FGM)